From unfazed to unprecedented: Inside the decision to postpone the Olympics

 A shift at the top

 On March 22, a Sunday morning, Bach’s outlook shifted.
-He awoke to news of a coronavirus outbreak starting in Africa and read reports of the acceleratinggrowth of cases in the United States and South America.
+He awoke to news of a coronavirus outbreak starting in Africa and read reports of the accelerating growth of cases in the United States and South America.
 He called an emergency meeting of the IOC’s executive board.

-Bach then called Yoshiro Mori, the president of Tokyo 2020’s organizing committee.
-Bach said he told Mori to be prepared not only to discuss potential scenarios, but to talk with Abe and come up with specific plans for a postponement.
+Bach then called Yoshiro Mori, president of Tokyo 2020’s organizing committee.
+Bach said he told Mori to be prepared not only to discuss potential scenarios but to talk with Abe and come up with specific plans for a postponement.

 “Cancellation was discussed and considered like all the options on the table,” Bach said.
 But while the executive board quickly decided postponement was the only option, the IOC also recognized it could not confront the logistical challenges of postponement without Japan on board.